Usage

 | Push rejected after amend | Amended a pushed commit | Use force push when prompted (only if you are the sole contributor on the branch) |

-| Authentication failure (HTTPS) | Invalid credentials | Verify username and token — use a personal access token, not a password |
+| Authentication failure (HTTPS) | Invalid credentials | Verify the username and token — use a personal access token, not an account password |

-| Authentication failure (SSH) | Invalid or missing SSH key | Verify the SSH key content and format in the credentials popup |
+| Authentication failure (SSH) | Invalid or missing SSH key | Verify the SSH key content in the User Credentials dialog |

 | Merge conflicts after pull | Divergent changes | Use the Merge Conflict popup to resolve each file, then complete the merge |

-| Changes not appearing | Auto-refresh delay | Click the Refresh button in the Commit panel, or wait for the 15-second auto-refresh |
+| Changes not appearing | Auto-refresh delay | Click Refresh in the Commit panel, or wait for the 15-second auto-refresh |

-| Panels disappear after workspace switch | UI refresh issue | Panels re-appear automatically within 1 second via the visibility polling mechanism |
+| Panels disappear after workspace switch | UI refresh timing | Panels re-appear automatically within ~1 second via the visibility polling mechanism |

 Best Practices

-- Commit often — Make small, focused commits with clear messages to maintain a clean history
+- Commit often — make small, focused commits with clear messages to maintain a clean history

-- Fetch before pull — Use Fetch to review incoming changes in the History panel before merging
+- Fetch before pull — use Fetch to review incoming changes in the History panel before merging

-- Use branches — Create feature branches for new work and merge when complete
+- Use branches — create feature branches for new work and merge when complete

-- Review diffs — Always review changes in the diff viewer before committing
+- Review diffs — always review changes in the diff viewer before committing

-- Avoid force push on shared branches — Only force push on branches where you are the sole contributor
+- Avoid force push on shared branches — only force push on branches where you are the sole contributor